dlevi06/KCS_srv_cloud/AWS.md

 ## Section 5: Amazon Route 53

 - A highly available and scalable Domain Name System (DNS) web service
-- Used to route end users to internet applications by translating names (like www.example.com) into numeric IP addresses (like 192.0.2.1) that computers use to connect to each other
+- Used to route end users to internet applications by translating names into numeric IP addresses (like 192.0.2.1) that computers use to connect to each other
 - Fully compliant with IPv4 and IPv6
 - Connects user requests to infrastructure running in AWS and also outside of AWS
 - Is used to check the health of your resources